seblemaguer/metal-archives.el/README.md

   - the variable `metal-archives-org-template` which defines the template to represent a release node;
   - the function `metal-archives-org-generate-org-from-db` which is filling the `metal-archives-org-target-file` from the *already synchronized* release database.

+[metal-archives-org.el]:

 ### Shopping list

+This is defined in the file [metal-archives-shopping-list.el](metal-archives-shopping-list.el).

 The shopping list management is a refinement of the org interface.
 The idea of this extension is to provide a convenient way to store in a shopping list only releases of selected artits.